rachddou/DeadLeavesPlus/README.md

 | :------------------------------------------------------------------------------------------------------------------: |
 | Image denoising comparison of different versions of DRUNet trained on synthetic images vs real-world natural images. |

-**Dead Leaves++ : Bridging the gap between synthetic and natural images for deep image restoration**
+**VibrantLeaves : A principled parametric image generator for training deep restoration models**

 [Raphael Achddou](https://rachddou.github.io/), [Yann Gousseau](https://perso.telecom-paristech.fr/gousseau/), [Said Ladjal](https://perso.telecom-paristech.fr/ladjal/), [Sabine Susstrunk](https://www.epfl.ch/labs/ivrl/people/susstrunk/)

 ## Abstract

-Even though Deep Neural Networks (NN) are extremely powerful for image restoration tasks, they have several defects. **(1)** they generalize poorly to unseen image modalities, **(2)** they are strongly biased, **(3)** they are hard to interpret.
-Achddou et al. proposed to address these problems by replacing standard training datasets with synthetic Dead Leaves images, achieving reasonable performance but not nearly as good as the original methods.
-We identified that this stochastic image model lacked three key properties: geometry, textures, and depth.
-In this paper, we present the **Dead Leaves++** model which incorporates this properties.
-Experimental results show that for both Image Denoising and Single-Image Super-Resolution, training state-of-the-art architectures on such images closes the gap from $1.4 \sim 2$dB to $0.5$dB in terms of PSNR, and greatly improves visual quality.
-We further show that denoisers trained on our synthetic images are more robust to slight distortions.
-Finally, we carefully analyze which image properties are necessary to achieve good image restoration results.
+Even though Deep Neural Networks (NN) are extremely powerful for image restoration tasks, they have several limitations.
+They are poorly understood and suffer from strong biases inherited from the training sets.
+One way to address these shortcomings is to have a better control over the training sets, in particular by using synthetic sets.
+In this paper, we propose a synthetic image generator relying on a few simple principles.
+In particular, we focus on geometric modeling, textures, and a simple modeling of image acquisition.
+These properties, integrated in a classical Dead Leaves model, enable the creation of efficient training sets.
+Standard image denoising and super-resolution networks can be trained on such datasets, reaching performance almost on par with training on natural image datasets.
+As a first step towards explainability, we provide a careful analysis of the considered principles, identifying which image properties are necessary to obtain good performances.
+Besides, such training also yields better robustness to various geometric and radiometric perturbations of the test sets.

 | ![dl++](readme_images/im_first_page_2.png)  ![dl++](readme_images/im_first_page.png) | ![dl](readme_images/im_69809436.png)  ![dl](readme_images/im_69810650.png) |
 | :------------------------------------------------------------------------------: | :--------------------------------------------------------------------: |